The Canal Confluence

 The electric grid in the Canal is one of two defenses that would seem funny to me if the situation weren’t so desperate.
 The other can be seen by hikers on the Centennial Trail, part of a much longer trail system that runs between the Des Plaines River and the Sanitary and Ship Canal.
 This second line of defense is literally (get ready for it): a fence.
 Called the Des Plaines River Barrier, it’s a metal mesh fence not unlike you might see in someone’s backyard, or in the outfield of a Little League ballpark.
 It runs for miles along the flood basin between the Des Plaines River and the Sanitary and Ship Canal, just a foot or two off the Centennial Trail, and can first be seen by the public across from Columbia Woods, a Cook County Forest Preserve in Willow Springs.

-Where the Des Plaines meets the canal
+Where does the Des Plaines meet the canal?

 The true confluence of the Des Plaines River and the Sanitary and Ship Canal